This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 There is not a precise rule of how much carbs you must eat on a low-carb diet.

-In fact, most people today are still taking 100 to 150 grams of carbs on their low-carb diet.
+Most people today are still taking 100 to 150 grams of carbs on their low-carb diet.

-There are sugar and carbs in everything and all the grams slowly but surely add up over the day.
+There are sugar and carbs in everything, and all the grams slowly but surely add up over the day.